gladstone28/beast-Academy-grant-funding-proposal/README.md

 - Phase 1: [Action Step] (Month 1-3)
 - Phase 2: [Action Step] (Month 4-6)
 - Phase 3: [Action Step] (Month 7-12)

-Each phase will be overseen by [team/department] and will result in [deliverable]."
+xEach phase will be overseen by [team/department] and will result in [deliverable]."

 **6. Budget**
 - Purpose: Break down how the requested funds will be used.